How Do Tax Treaty Tie-Breaker Rules Work?

 - Business records showing where economic activity occurs

-- Family records (school enrollment, spouse employment, health care provider registrations) showing personal ties
+- Family records (school enrollment, spouse employment, health care registrations) showing personal ties

-The documentation gap analysis maps what tax authorities can see versus what founders actually maintain.
-In a tie-breaker dispute, the burden falls on the taxpayer to demonstrate that the facts support the claimed position.
+Most founders I talk to have maybe three of these seven ready.
+The documentation gap analysis covers what tax authorities can see versus what founders actually maintain.
+In a tie-breaker dispute, the burden is on you.

-For the tax residency determination process, each country applies its own domestic rules first.
+Each country applies its own domestic residency rules first.
 The treaty only comes into play when both countries independently determine you as resident.
-Understanding how each country's domestic rules work is the starting point — the treaty is the tiebreaker, not the first analysis.
+The tax residency determination guide covers that starting point.

 When tie-breaker rules fail